Periodicity and Free Periodicity of Alternating Knots: Introduction

-where \\ (1) $\phi$ is a flat homeomorphism of order $q$ whose principal part topologically conjugate to a rotation leaves invariant the diagram $\mathcal T_0$ and whose action on the other diagrams of the essential Conway decomposition has its orbits which are generic,\\ and\\ (2) $F_0$ is a non-trivial composition of standard flypes on $\lambda (\Pi)$ all occurring on $\lambda(\mathcal T_0)$.}
+where \\ (1) $\phi$ is a flat homeomorphism of order $q$ whose principal part is topologically conjugate to a rotation, leaving invariant the diagram $\mathcal T_0$ and with generic orbits in its action on the other diagrams of the essential Conway decomposition, and\\ (2) $F_0$ is a non-trivial composition of standard flypes on $\lambda (\Pi)$ all occurring on $\lambda(\mathcal T_0)$.}

 We call $\mathcal T_0$ the {\bf main twisted band diagram} of $\Pi$.